The only remaining fort of many that once stood along the Detroit River, Fort Wayne is an 82-acre (33.18 hectare) site that ... More

 I used to take my children here when they were young.
 I was very disappointed to see that the grounds were unkempt and the buildings looked run down.
 I would have thought that the city of Detroit would have kept this historic site in pristine condition.
 If it were kept up I would love to take my grandchildren to see all the things that their parents and grandparents saw.
 It wouldn't take a lot to fix up this once beautiful military site.

-Few cities have anything this splendid: an island park of nearly 1,000 acres.
-Accessible by a vehicle bridge only ten
+Few cities have anything this splendid: an island park of nearly 1000 acres (404.68 hectares).
+Accessible by a vehicle bridge

-minutes' drive from downtown, Belle Isle has been Detroiters' favorite place of refuge and recreation for 150 years or ...
+only ten minutes' drive from downtown, Belle Isle has been a favorite place of refuge and recreation for 150 ...

 This gigantic concrete expanse at the foot of Woodward Avenue stretches from Jefferson Avenue to the Detroit River.
 Designed in